-CIC is next in the line of iDrive systems and can be found in BMWs up until 2014, with a few exceptions.
+CIC is next in the line of iDrive systems and can be found in BMWs until 2014, with a few exceptions.
 CIC stands for Car Information Computer.
-It has an updated homepage layout, an updated high-resolution screen, and better graphics.
-Depending on your activation package, it can be configured with enhanced Bluetooth, pairing multiple devices streaming music and hands-free calling.
+It has an updated homepage layout, a high-resolution screen, and better graphics.
+Depending on your activation package, it can be configured with enhanced Bluetooth, pairing multiple devices, streaming music, and hands-free calling.

 Although Bluetooth music streaming is an upgrade from the CCC system, you can only choose the previous or next in your song options.
 CIC is also the first system that allows you to play DVDs straight through the head unit.